wolfgangheinz/ai-dev-tasks/README.md

 *   **`create-prd.mdc`**: Guides the AI in generating a Product Requirement Document for your feature.
 *   **`generate-tasks-from-prd.mdc`**: Takes a PRD markdown file as input and helps the AI break it down into a detailed, step-by-step implementation task list.
-*   **`task-list.mdc`**: Instructs the AI on how to process the generated task list, tackling one task at a time and waiting for your approval before proceeding.
+*   **`process-task-list.mdc`**: Instructs the AI on how to process the generated task list, tackling one task at a time and waiting for your approval before proceeding.
 (This file also contains logic for the AI to mark tasks as complete).

 ## 🌟 Benefits